 In March 2008 the theatre’s original organ was returned to the theatre from Clute, Texas, where it had been since 1960.
 See blog entry.

+The Theatre was the first building placed on the City of Hoquiam’s Historic Register in 2008.
 The lighted neon marquee sign in the entry was rebuilt in June 2008, Also in the winter of 2008-09 all 997 original seats were restored and the stage rigging and curtains were replaced.
 See October 2008, November 2008, and January 2009 blog entries.
 While the 2008 construction was underway, original murals were discovered on the back walls of the auditorium.
 In September 2008 a digital projection system was installed.
 In 2009 the entire ceiling and auditorium were restored to their original splendor.
 The entire carpet was replaced in 2010 and the center stage floor was replaced with maple.
 A neon candlestick sign, replicating the original, was installed in 2012.
 A new heating system and exterior restoration projects are in the works.

 The 7th Street Theatre Association produces several concerts showcasing local artists and a classic movie series.
 The 7th Street Kids have produced an annual musical theatre at the theatre since 1992.
 The 7th Street Kids program involves approximately 50 children each year.
 Additionally, the Kids have added week-long theatre mini-camps, involving an additional 50-55 children.
 The Hoquiam School District band and choirs, with over 400 school children participating, perform their concerts at the theatre, including an annual Veterans’ Day performance.
 The Miss Grays Harbor Scholarship Pageants boast sold-out performances.
 The theatre also hosts a variety of musical performances and dance recitals and is regularly rented by outside groups.